-Exp Services Inc. (exp) was retained by Mr. Sam Qin of Future Solar Developments Inc. to conduct a records review of natural heritage features located on and or in the surrounding areas of the proposed ground-mounted solar facility set for plot LP 1 located at 9307 Union Dr, Strathroy-Caradoc, Ontario.
+Exp Services Inc. (exp) was retained by Mr. Sam Qin of Future Solar Developments Inc. to conduct a records review of natural heritage features located on and/or in the surrounding areas of the proposed groundmount solar facility set for plots LP 5 & LP 6 located at 8338 Scotchmere Drive, Strathroy-Caradoc, Ontario.
 For the purpose of this report the entire Site including the 120 metre buffer from the solar panel will be identified as "subject property", those areas including the panel and construction limits will be identified as "Site".
-The project involves the design and construction of one (1) 100 kW solar farm.
+The project involves the design and construction of two (2) 100 kW solar farms.
+It is understood final development plans outlining number of panels, anticipated loads, location within block, etc. have not been established.